cronvel/terminal-kit/documentation.md

+## .getPalette( register , callback )

+* callback( error , palette )
+	* error `mixed` truthy if an underlying error occurs
+	* palette `Array` of 16 `Object` where:
+		* r `number` in the 0..255 range, the red value
+		* g `number` in the 0..255 range, the green value
+		* b `number` in the 0..255 range, the blue value
+		* name `string` the name of the color

+Request from the terminal the 16-colors palette in use.

+If the terminal does not support the feature, then the default palette for this terminal is provided, and each color that was modified by the lib replace it.

 ## .yesOrNo( [options] , callback )
 	* options `Object` where:
 		* yes `string` or `Array` contains a key code or an array of key code that will trigger the yes